envire/buildconf/README.md

    amake
    ```
 6. You will be asked how to access gitorius, github and the dfki gitlab.
 Choose wisely!
 (Or just use the default settings by pressing [ENTER])
-7. **Which flavor of Rock do you want to use?** -- Choose "master".
+7. **Which flavor of Rock do you want to use?** -- Choose "**master**".
 It won't install all of Rock, just some dependencies like base-types etc.
 8. Further decisions I made (always default!)
    - Do you need compatibility with OCL ? (yes or no) [no] no
    - the target operating system for Orocos/RTT (gnulinux, xenomai, or macosx) [gnulinux] gnulinux